-ype of embedded derivative Treatment if embedded in a host insurance contract Treatment if embedded in a host investment contract Embedded guarantee of minimum interest rates in determining surrender or maturity values that is at or out of the money on issue, and not leveraged.
-The embedded guarantee is not an insurance contract (unless significant payments are lifecontingent ^(a)).
+IG Ex ample 2: Embedded deriva tives Type of embedded derivative Treatment if embedded in a host insurance contract Treatment if embedded in a host investment contract 2.4 Embedded guarantee of minimum interest rates in determining surrender or maturity values that is at or out of the money on issue, and not leveraged.
+The embedded guarantee is not an insurance contract (unless significant payments are life-contingent3).
 However, it is closely related to the host contract (paragraph AG33(b) of Appendix A of SB-FRS 39).
 Fair value measurement is not required (but not prohibited).
 If significant payments are life-contingent, the contract is an insurance contract and contains a deposit component (the guaranteed minimum).
 However, an insurer is not required to unbundle the contract if it recognises all obligations arising from the deposit component (paragraph 10 of the SB-FRS).
-If cancelling the deposit component requires the policyholder to cancel the insurance component, the two cancellation options may be interdependent; if the option to cancel the deposit component cannot be measured separately (i.e. without considering the other option), both options are regarded as part of the insurance component (paragraph AG33(h) of SB- Fair value measurement is not permitted (paragraph AG33(b) of SB-FRS 39).
+If cancelling the deposit component requires the policyholder to cancel the insurance component, the two cancellation options may be interdependent; if the option to cancel the deposit component cannot be measured separately (ie without considering the other option), both options are regarded as part of the insurance component (paragraph AG33(h) of SB-FRS 39).